PAIR OF LARGE THREE-LIGHT SCONCES

 H. 80 cm.
 (31 ½ in.); W. 60 cm.
 (23 ¾ in.); D. 40 cm.
 (15 ¾ in.).

-MARKS AND INSCRIPTIONS: Inventory numbers and mark of a sovereign royal house: D.7.6.. and D.7.6.4., respectively flanked by a fleur-de-lis and the letters MR [Mobilia Reale or Regia ?] framing a closed crown, the whole incised on the exterior side of the upper scroll of the shaft of each sconce.
+INVENTORY NUMBERS AND MARK OF A SOVEREIGN ROYAL HOUSE: D.7.6.Ꜫ. and D.7.6.4., respectively flanked by a fleur-de-lis and the letters MR [Mobilia Reale or Regia ?] framing a closed crown, the whole incised on the exterior side of the upper scroll of the shaft of each sconce.

 PROVENANCE: certainly delivered circa 1750-1755 to a sovereign House related to the Bourbons (presence of the fleur-de-lis on the inventory numbers).